Not an insured event

 Conclusion period

 Insurance for foreign guests can be taken out up to 5 days after entry into Switzerland.
-Corona travel insurance must be taken out no later than 3 working days after booking or up to 30 days before departure.
 All other travel insurance can be booked at any time before the start of the trip (with or after booking the trip).

 Information on the time of booking